4D Radar-Inertial Odometry based on Gaussian Modeling and Multi-Hypothesis Scan Matching: Introduction

-This paper is organized as follows: Section~\ref{sec:rw} reviews existing related literature, Sections \ref{sec:gm}, \ref{sec:gsm} and \ref{sec:ekf} describe the three main components of our method respectively: Gaussian modeling, Gaussian scan matching, and the Extended Kalman Filter tying everything together; Section~\ref{sec:exp} shows experimental results, and Section~\ref{sec:conc} closes the paper with some conclusions.
+This paper is organized as follows: Section~\ref{sec:rw} reviews existing related literature, Sections \ref{sec:gm} and \ref{sec:gsm} describe the proposed Gaussian modeling and scan matching components respectively, Section~\ref{sec:exp} shows experimental results, and Section~\ref{sec:conc} concludes the paper proposing future work.